mapbox/mapbox-gl-js/ISSUE_TEMPLATE.md

 Hello!
 Thanks for contributing.

 If you are reporting a bug, please:
- - Make the issue title a succinct but specific description of the problem you encountered.
+ - Make the issue title a succinct but specific description of the unexpected behavior.
 Bad: "Map rotation is broken".
 Good: "map.setBearing(...) throws a TypeError for negative values"
  - Include a link to a minimal demonstration of the bug.
 We recommend using https://jsbin.com
  - Ensure you can reproduce the bug using the latest release.
  - Check the console for relevant errors and warnings